zhaoxuyang13/hedb/README.md

 ## Artifact summary

 This artifact contains the implementation of HEDB and scripts for reproducing the main results of this work.
+The whole evaluation takes about 3 hours on an ARM server and about 4 hours on your local machine.

 ## Artifact check-list